anxkhn/azure-ai-900-exam-prep/questions.md

 Which type of model is the chart used to evaluate?

-1.  classification
+A.  classification
-2.  regression
+B.  regression
-3.  clustering
+C.  clustering

 **Answer(s):** B